NEED TO MAKE UP A FULL EVENING’S THEATRICAL ENTERTAINMENT?

 and an entertaining evening at the 2017 MERE LITERARY FESTIVAL.
 A different coupling, THE VIEW FROM THE WINGS

-and G B SHAW: PLAYING THE CLOWN, is booked for the 2018 ILMINSTER LITERARY FESTIVAL.
+and G B SHAW: PLAYING THE CLOWN, was well-received at the 2018 ILMINSTER LITERARY FESTIVAL.

 IT WOULDN’T BE EASTBOURNE WITHOUT A LIVE SHOW

 Eastbourne’s Under Ground Theatre, beneath the Library, is not - as some assume - in receipt of grants from a benevolent Council.
 The truth is the opposite: enthusiastic amateurs pay a substantial annual rental to the County Council.
 And the quality of what goes on there is entirely dependent on the folk who get involved: happily there is considerable enterprise among those who give of their time.